yegor256/blog/_posts/2014/oct/2014-10-20-how-we-write-product-vision.md

 is a message to product developers.
 They will read this document in order to understand what is most important to the sponsor of the project.
-For example, these quality requirements are useless: "user interface must be attractive", "web site must be fast" or "the system must be stable".
+For example, these quality requirements are useless: "user interface must be attractive", "web site must be fast" or "the system must be stable."
 They are not measurable or
 testable.
 All they do is
 [distract]({% pst 2015/nov/2015-11-10-ten-mistakes-in-specs %}) developers.
 If you can't make